+1. Eligible Applicants:

+(a) A public entity, such as a State or local governmental entity;

+(b) A private, nonprofit entity; or

+(c) A consortium of entities described in (a) and (b).

+2. Cost Sharing or Matching: This program does not require cost sharing or matching.

+3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.

-- 1. Eligible Applicants: - (a) A public entity, such as a State or local governmental entity; - (b) A private, nonprofit entity; or - (c) A consortium of entities described in paragraphs(a) and (b) of this section. - 2.
-Cost Sharing or Matching: This program does not require cost sharing or matching. - 3.
-Other: The charter schools that a grantee selects to benefit from this program must meet the definition of "charter school" in section 4310 of the ESEA. - IV.
-Application and Submission Information - 1.
-Address to Request Application Package: You can obtain an application package via the Internet or from the Education Publications Center (ED Pubs).
-To obtain a copy via the Internet, use the following address:
+4. Other: The charter schools that a grantee selects to benefit from this program must meet the definition of charter school in section 4310 of the ESEA (20 U.S.C.
+7221i)).

-http://innovation.ed.gov/what-we-do/charter-schools/creditenhancement-for-charter-school-facilities-program/.
-To obtain a copy from ED Pubs, write, fax, or call: ED Pubs,

-U.S. Department of Education, P.O.
-Box 22207, Alexandria,

-VA 22304.
-Telephone, toll free: 1-877-433-7827.
-FAX:

-(703) 605-6794.
-If you use a telecommunications device for the deaf (TDD) or a text telephone (TTY), call the Federal

-Relay Service (FRS), toll free: 1-877-576-7734.

-You can contact ED Pubs at its Web site, also: www.EDPubs.gov or at its email address: edpubs@inet.ed.gov.

-If you request an application package from ED Pubs, be sure to identify this program or competition as follows:

-CFDA number 84.354A.

-Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the person or team listed under Accessible Format in section VIII of this notice.
+IV.
+Application and Submission Information

+1. Application Submission Instructions: Applicants are required to follow the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the

+Federal Register on February 13, 2019 (84 FR 3768), and available at www.govinfo.gov/content/pkg/FR-2019-02-13/pdf/2019-02206.pdf, which contain requirements and information on how to submit an application.
-2. a.
-Content and Form of Application Submission:

-Each Credit Enhancement program application must include the following specific elements:
+2. Content and Form of Application Submission: Program statue, and applicable regulations require that eligible Credit Enhancement program applications must include the following specific elements:

-- (A) A statement identifying the activities that the eligible entity proposes to carry out with funds received under the program, including how the eligible entity will determine which charter schools will receive assistance, and how much and what types of assistance charter schools will receive. - (B) A description of the involvement of charter schools in the application's development and the design of the proposed activities. - (C) A description of the eligible entity's expertise in capital market financing.
-(Consortium applicants must provide this information for each of the participating organizations.) - (D) A description of how the proposed activities will leverage the maximum amount of private-sector financing capital relative to the amount of government funding used and otherwise enhance credit available to charter schools, including how the eligible entity will offer a combination of rates and terms more favorable than the rates and terms that a charter school could receive without assistance from the eligible entity under this section. - (E) A description of how the eligible entity possesses sufficient expertise in education to evaluate the likelihood of success of a charter school program for which facilities financing is sought.
+(a) A statement identifying the activities that the eligible entity proposes to carry out with funds received under the program, including how the eligible entity will determine which charter schools will receive assistance, and how much and what types of assistance charter schools will receive.
+(ESEA section 4304(d)(2)(A)).

+(b) A description of the involvement of charter schools in the application's development and the design of the proposed activities.
+(ESEA section 4304(d)(2)(B)).

+(c) A description of the eligible entity's expertise in capital market financing.
+(ESEA section 4304(d)(2)(C)).(Consortium applicants must provide this information for each of the participating organizations.)

+(d) A description of how the proposed activities will leverage the maximum amount of private-sector financing capital relative to the amount of government funding used and otherwise enhance credit available to charter schools, including how the eligible entity will offer a combination of rates and terms more favorable than the rates and terms that a charter school could receive without assistance from the eligible entity under this section.
+(ESEA section 4304(d)(2)(D)).

+(e) A description of how the eligible entity possesses sufficient expertise in education to evaluate the likelihood of success of a charter school program for which facilities financing is sought.
+(ESEA section 4304(d)(2)(E)).

-- (F) In the case of an application submitted by a State governmental entity, a description of the actions that the eligible entity has taken, or will take, to ensure that charter schools within the State receive the funding that charter schools need to have adequate facilities. - consortium, applicants must also submit consortium agreements as part of their application package.
+(f) In the case of an application submitted by a State governmental entity, a description of the actions that the eligible entity has taken, or will take, to ensure that charter schools within the State receive the funding that charter schools need to have adequate facilities.
+(ESEA section 4304(d)(2)(F)).

+(g) In the case of applicants applying as a consortium, applicants must also submit consortium agreements as part of their application package.
 These applicants must either designate one member of the group to apply for the grant or establish a separate legal entity to apply for the grant.
 All members of the consortium must then enter into an agreement that details the activities that each member of the group plans to perform and that binds each member to the application statements and assurances.
 This consortium agreement must be submitted as part of the consortium's application.
-The Department's administrative regulations at 34 CFR sections 75.127--129 provide more details about the requirements that govern group/consortium applications.
+The Department's administrative regulations at 34 CFR 75.127-129 provide more details about the requirements that govern group/consortium applications.